 Advocacy, Family Violence and Public Policy Seminar

-The seminar is a non-traditional 2-credit-hour course which examines both the state of family violence in America abroad as well as the cross disciplinary issues in effective intervention.
+The seminar is a non-traditional 2-credit-hour course that examines both the state of family violence in America abroad as well as the cross-disciplinary issues ineffective intervention.
 Seminar assignments include novels, a casebook and observations in adult abuse courts and in women’s shelters.
 The Seminar carries a substantial writing assignment which students must submit for publication.
 The Seminar paper fulfills the Law Schools Writing Requirement.

 Historically, students occasionally elect to complete special projects over a writing project such as preparing clemency petitions, drafting multistate legislation, testifying before legislative committees, forming an empirical research team, etc.

 The Clinic is a 4-credit-hour course open only to second and third year Rule 13 certified law students.
 All students represent petitioners for orders of adult and child protection in civil courts under RSMO 455 (the Adult Abuse Statute) in multiple rural counties.
 Some students also represent terminally ill custodial parents arranging permanency for their children and petitioners for the adoption of special needs children.

 Circuit clerks, police stations, and women’s shelters refer abused women and parents to the Clinic.
 When a referral is received, a team of students is assigned to conduct an interview of the victim and serve as counsel in the litigation.
 The Clinic Director personally supervises the students in preparing for litigation, consulting with opposing counsel, settlement negotiation, and courtroom representation.

 The Clinic Director holds weekly case conferences which include all enrolled law students.
 These conferences use the law students’ real case experiences as the focus of instruction.